Sports business Sports tech AI inside sport Thursdays, free

 Momentous Sleep Pack

-Magnesium, apigenin, and melatonin — the sleep stack that most sports dietitians are actually recommending.
-The Sleep Pack earns Moves the Needle as a real, certified answer to the recovery variable most athletes underinvest in — not a pharmaceutical, but not a placebo stack either.
+Magnesium, apigenin, and melatonin: the sleep stack most sports dietitians are actually recommending.
+A certified answer to the recovery variable most athletes underinvest in.
+It is not a pharmaceutical, and it is not a placebo stack.

 Read full evaluation →